J3rryBl4nks/VirtualHackingLabs/README.md

 The variation of host types and OSes is very interesting.

 Once you start into the Advanced + machines, you get into interesting vectors and privesc.

+I did find a recent exploit for an Advanced+ machine that made it trivial, and bypasses the "unhackable" nature of the setup.